Last updated: June 16, 2026

 Florida titles show lienholder blocks differently than Texas forms expect.
 If you are still paying a bank headquartered in Florida, call the lender before the county visit — they may need to mail the title or authorize Texas registration electronically.
 Out-of-state electronic title systems do not always talk to Texas county software on day one.

 Homestead and property tax rules in Florida do not affect vehicle registration, but newcomers sometimes confuse Florida’s lack of state income tax with looser vehicle rules.
-Texas still collects sales tax on many private-party purchases when you register, and property tax on vehicles does not exist at the state level the way some states bill personal property — instead you pay registration fees annually.
+Texas still collects sales tax on many private-party purchases when you register (6.25% minus credit for FL sales tax paid on the same transaction if documented).

 Motorcycles and trailers follow the same inspection-before-registration pattern as cars in most counties.
 RVs over certain weights may need commercial-class licensing at DPS; check class codes if you tow a heavy fifth wheel from the Panhandle to West Texas.